 We calculate three Gini-time-series (see Figure 3, bottom right).
 Excluding the non-taxed leads to a dramatic drop of the Gini coefficient, though this is not really surprising.
 On the other hand inequality is overestimated when assuming non-taxed tax units have zero taxable income.
 Rather we must assume a taxable income between zero and the taxation threshold.
 We address this by presenting a third time-series, where we assume non-taxed to have a taxable income equal to halve the threshold for single tax units.
 This results in slightly lower, more realistic Gini coefficients.

 A second issue related to the exemption threshold occurs when having a closer look at 2011 where the Gini coefficient rose drastically.
 While this raise could be attributed to a more unequal distribution of incomes, fiscal adjustments are another cause of the higher Gini coefficient.
 It gets clearer when we have a look at the number of non-taxed subjects.
-In 2010 906’500 normal tax subjects fell below the exemption threshold, this means 20.7% of all potential normal tax subjects were not taxed.
+In 2010 906’500 normal tax subjects fell below the exemption threshold, this means 20.7% of all potential normal tax subjects were not taxed for direct federal taxes.
 In 2011, however, the number of non-taxed increased by over 350’000 cases to 1’257’075 (28.5% of all tax subjects).
 This increase can be explained with a raise of the exemption threshold and with a raise to allege deductions for married with children.
 All in all these fiscal adjustments result in a substantial bigger share of non-taxed and an artificially increase of the Gini coefficient.

 The problem of non-taxed is even worse for earlier tax periods.
 Although the FTA does not report the share of non-taxed before 1995/96, Dell et al. (2007) estimated this share as the difference between the Swiss population over 20 (census report) and the number of taxed people.
 They find the covered part of the population to be lower the earlier the period in question.
 According to their estimations the share of tax subjects represented in FTA tax statistic varies from 94% in 1993/1994 to 13.7% back in 1933.
 It is questionable if analyses based on only a small fraction of the population is appropriate.